-- 23.6 Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the Race Director. - 23.7 Competitors must not paint lines on any part of the pit lane. - 23.8 Other than in Article 23.5 above no equipment may be left in the fast lane.
-A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 23.9 All pressurised air bottles and associated hoses in the pits must be stowed safely and may only be brought into the pit lane immediately before they are required for work on a car and must be removed as soon as the work is complete. - 23.10 The cars must always approach and exit a pit stop station on the fast lane.

-It is the responsibility of the competitor to release his car after a pit stop only when it is safe to do so.
+- 23.7 Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the Race Director. - 23.8 Competitors must not paint lines on any part of the pit lane. - 23.9 Other than in Article 23.5 above no equipment may be left in the fast lane.
+A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 23.10 All pressurised air bottles and associated hoses in the pits must be stowed safely and may only be brought into the pit lane immediately before they are required for work on a car and must be removed as soon as the work is complete. - 23.11 The cars must always approach and exit a pit stop station on the fast lane. - 23.12 a) It is the responsibility of the competitor to release his car from his garage or a pit stop position only when it is safe to do so.
+The competitor must also provide a means of clearly establishing, when being viewed from the front of the car, when that car was released. - b) If a car is deemed to have been released in an unsafe condition during any practice session, the Stewards or Race Director may drop the driver such number of grid positions as he or they considers appropriate. - c) If a car is deemed to have been released in an unsafe condition during a race a penalty under Article 16.7 will be imposed on the driver concerned. - d) An additional penalty will be imposed on any driver who, in the opinion of the Stewards or Race Director, continues to drive a car knowing it to have been released in an unsafe condition.